MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 1. Now that the ALM Accelerator Sample Solution is imported into Dataverse you can push your changes to Git using the **Push Changes to Git** button for the ALM Accelerator Sample Solution.

    - Select an **existing branch** or **create a new branch** based on an existing branch and enter a **comment**.
-Use the hashtag notation for example `#123` to link the changes to a specific work item in Azure DevOps and Select **Commit**.
+Use the hashtag notation (for example, `#123`) to link the changes to a specific work item in Azure DevOps, and Select **Commit**.
    ![Enter Branch Information and Commit](media/setup-almacceleratoradvanced-sample-solution/image-20210506145231393.png)
    >[!NOTE]
 There is an option to specify if the latest changes contain Delete Components.
 This allows the user to specify whether to perform an **update** or an **upgrade** of the solution when it is deployed.
 The former will increase the performance of the pipelines and reduce the overall time to deploy.
-   - When the push begins a waiting indicator will appear.
-If the push is successful a checkbox will appear otherwise a red x will appear.
-In order to see the progress of your push select the progress indicator which will take you to the running pipeline in Azure DevOps.
+   - When the push begins, a waiting indicator will appear.
+If the push is successful, a checkbox will appear otherwise a red x will appear.
+In order to see the progress of your push select the progress indicator, which will take you to the running pipeline in Azure DevOps.
    - Note that the first time you run the pipeline, you may need to give it permission to run in the Azure DevOps interface (see the [Troubleshooting](./setup-almacceleratoradvanced.md#Troubleshooting) section of the Setup Guide for more information)

-1. Once the initial push completes successfully you validate that the changes were exported to your branch.
+1. Once the initial push completes successfully, validate that the changes were exported to your branch.

    ![View changes in Azure DevOps](media/setup-almacceleratoradvanced-sample-solution/image-20210506143212409.png)